Pure Python Spell Checking based on Peter Norvig’s blog post on setting up a simple spell checking algorithm.

 pyspellchecker supports multiple languages including English, Spanish, German, French, and Portuguese.
-Dictionaries were generated using pyspellchecker supports Python 3 pyspellchecker allows for the setting of the Levenshtein Distance to check.
+For information on how the dictionaries were pyspellchecker supports Python 3 pyspellchecker allows for the setting of the Levenshtein Distance (up to two) to check.
 For longer words, it is highly recommended to use a distance of 1 and not the